4GeeksAcademy/machine-learning-content/export/descriptive-statistics.md

 ### Measures of central tendency

+**Moments**

-This measures represent the idea that there is one number that best summarizes the entire set.
+A moment is a quantitative measure that says something about the shape of a distribution.
+There are central moments and non-central moments.
+This section is focused on the central moments.
+This central tendency measures represent the idea that there is one number that best summarizes the entire set.

+The 0th central moment is the total probability and is always equal to 1.

+The 1st moment is the mean (expected value).

+The 2nd central moment is the variance.

 **Mean**

 The arithmetic mean is probably what you are most familiar with when people talk about average.
 If you have five numbers, the mean would be the sum of those five numbers divided by 5.
+It is the balance point and it is also called the first moment.

 **Median**